MicrosoftDocs/msteams-docs/msteams-platform/toolkit/TeamsFx-preview-and-customize-app-manifest.md

 ### Customize app manifest in Teams Toolkit

-There are two types of placeholders in `manifest.template.json`:
+The following list provides two types of placeholders in `manifest.template.json`:

 * `{{state.xx}}` is pre-defined placeholder, whose value is resolved by Teams Toolkit defined in `state.{env}.json`.
 Its recommended not to modify the values in `state.{env}.json`.
 * `{{config.manifest.xx}}` is customized placeholder, whose value is resolved from `config.{env}.json`.